How do I calculate my pregnancy due date?

 Could the conception calculator be wrong?

 Yes, a conception calculator can be wrong.
 Ultrasounds can also be wrong as can home pregnancy tests.
-There is no perfect system for estimating conception date unless intercourse happened only once between menstrual cycles.
+There is no perfect system for estimating an exact conception date unless intercourse happened only once between menstrual cycles.

-A conception calculator will use the first day of the last menstrual cycle to determine the probable date of conception.
+A conception calculator uses the first day of the last menstrual cycle to determine the probable date of conception.
 An ultrasound uses the size of the fetus to estimate gestational age.
 Ultrasound dating can change throughout pregnancy based on the size of the fetus, but the conception calculator will always offer the same probable date of conception based on the last menstrual cycle and length of the average menstrual cycle.